 The high quality of SKS academic publications is ensured with our meticulous peer review process.
-We publish scholarly literature in print, e-book, as well as with select works, open access online formats.
+We publish scholarly literature in open access and in print.
 We are happy to accept book suggestions on scholarly works in the fields of humanities.

 A script or book idea can be submitted before the final manuscript is complete.
 Make sure to read the instructions on this page as well as the SKS academic series.